Butterflies Are Free: Plot

 In the bohemian San Francisco of the early 1970s, 19-year-old Jill Tanner rents an apartment to discover her next-door neighbor, 20-year-old aspiring singer-songwriter Don Baker, peering through a window.
 The next day, through their paper-thin walls, she overhears him arguing with his overprotective mother Florence on the phone.
 Intrigued, Jill introduces herself to Don.

 Don explains that he has made a pact with Florence, allowing him to live independently for two months without her interference.
 Jill, who had a six-day marriage at the age of 16, reveals that she has sworn off commitments to avoid hurting people.
 When she learns that Don is blind, he tells her that he possesses "shadow vision", which gives him the ability to sense obstacles in front of him and thus avoid potential accidents.

 Jill, who has a strong desire for freedom, shares her favorite quote with Don, which she misattributes to Mark Twain.
-Don informs her that it is actually from Charles Dickens' Bleak House: "I only ask to be free.
+Don informs her that the quote is from Charles Dickens' Bleak House: "I only ask to be free.
 The butterflies are free.
 Mankind will surely not deny to Harold Skimpole what it concedes to the butterflies."
 Don incorporates the quote into a song he is writing, naming it "Butterflies Are Free".

-Jill encourages Don to wear more stylish clothes, instead of the clothes his mother bought him.
+Jill encourages Don to wear stylish clothes instead of the clothes his mother bought him.
 As they walk together to a bohemian clothing store on Union Street, Jill tells Don about her upcoming audition with theater director Ralph Santore, who wishes to marry her.
 At Jill's suggestion, Don purchases a bold outfit that makes him look like a musician.

 Back at his apartment, Don discusses Florence's children's books featuring the character Donnie Dark, a young blind superhero.
 Despite his mother's intentions to inspire him, Don felt inadequate under her high expectations.
 Jill proposes that they unlock the door connecting their apartments so they can become closer.
 She offers for Don to touch her face, allowing him to "see" her, and they eventually sleep together.